 Then came the Las Vegas invasion, spearheaded by the 3,000-room Venetian and closely followed by heavy hitters like Ritz-Carlton and Banyan Tree.

+The next phase of openings marks a new chapter in the history of Macau’s accommodation.
 As far as bed and board (and bling) is concerned, the future is going to be fabulous.

-Where to stay in Macao
+Where to stay in Macau – The Cotai Strip

 Galaxy Hotel Macau